Blog Series

 How to leverage AI in auto-tagging

 Using AI in auto-tagging media allows companies to free up their teams who would have to manually tag content.
-This makes managing a massive archive not only more cost-effective but helps companies understand more clearly what they have from a content standpoint.
+This makes managing a massive archive not only more cost-effective but also helps companies understand more clearly what they have from a content standpoint.

 In doing so, it opens the door to them reusing or repurposing content that may still resonate with their audience, saving on production costs and helping extract even greater ROI from their content.